castlecms/castle.cms/docs/advancedmode.rst

 ----------------------

 Currently, to toggle Advanced Mode, there's a button on the Dexterity type list page.
-It is located there for now since everything that it shows/hides is related to Dextirity, but that could change.
+It is located there for now since everything that it shows/hides is related to Dexterity, but that could change.

+The setting is stored locally as a cookie (castlecms-advanced).
+It will persist even after a user logs out.
+But it needs to be re-enabled when switching to a new computer/browser.

 Elements Revealed by Enabling Advanced Mode
 -------------------------------------------